DreamAudio: Customized Text-to-Audio Generation with Diffusion Models: Results and Analysis

-For the CLAP score, our system demonstrates SOTA performance on the Customized-Concatenation dataset and achieves comparable results on the Customized-Overlay dataset.
+For the CLAP score, our system demonstrates the best performance on the Customized-Concatenation dataset and achieves comparable results on the Customized-Overlay dataset.
 Unlike other objective metrics that directly compare target and generated audio samples, the CLAP score measures semantic alignment rather than precisely evaluating the presence of customized audio content.
-In this case, it is less effective in evaluating the task that focuses on specific customization details.
+In this case, it is less effective in evaluating the CTTA task.
 In contrast, the CLAP$_A$ score evaluates the similarity between the features from each generated audio clip and its corresponding target audio clip, making it a more accurate metric for reflecting the correctness of customized content. \textit{DreamAudio-L} achieves a CLAP$_A$ score of $87.7$ on the Customized-Concatenation dataset and $83.9$ on the Customized-Overlay dataset, significantly surpassing all previous models.
-For the Customized-Fantasy testing set, \textit{DreamAudio} achieves the best performance among production quality, content usefulness and human evaluation, where \textit{DreamAudio-L} achieves SOTA results on OVL of $3.89$ and SOTA performance on REL of $4.17$.
-The significant enhancement offered by \textit{DreamAudio} in both OVL and REL illustrates that the proposed system can generate specific audio features related to the reference concepts, as well as being faithful to text prompts.
+For the Customized-Fantasy testing set, \textit{DreamAudio} achieves the best performance among production quality, content usefulness and human evaluation, where \textit{DreamAudio-L} achieves better results on OVL of $3.89$ and REL of $4.17$.
+The significant enhancement of these metrics illustrates that DreamAudio can generate specific audio features related to the reference concepts and faithful to text prompts.